freeCodeCamp/freeCodeCamp/guide/english/typescript/modifiers/index.md

 title : Modifiers
 ---

-# TypeScript's Modifiers
+# Modifiers

-Modifiers are can be use to limits the access of the class members scope.
+Modifiers can be used to limit the access of the class members scope.
 TypeScript has `public`, `private` and `protected` modifier.

 ### public
-Usually we do not need to mark member of the class `public` in TypeScript, each member is `public` by default.
+In TypeScript, you do not need to mark a member of a class `public`, each member is `public` by default.

 ```typescript
 class Tree {